 Vranca has also practiced law at the prestigious talent law firm, Hansen, Jacobson, Teller, Hoberman, Newman, Warren, Richman, Rush & Kaller (“HJTHNWRRK”) in Beverly Hills where she represented top-tier talent (writers, directors, actors and producers) as well as major, medium and start-up production companies in connection with all business & legal affairs matters.
 She joined HJTHNWRRK following a career as a business affairs executive for Yari Film Group and Paradigm Talent Agency.

-Vranca is currently a lecture in law at USC Gould School of Law and is active in the entertainment industry as a member of the TV Academy, an Advisory Board for the Association of Media and Entertainment Counsel, a co-editor for UCLA Entertainment Symposium, and a planning committee member for USC/BHBA Institute on Entertainment Law and Business.
+Vranca is active in the entertainment industry as a member of the TV Academy, an Advisory Board for the Association of Media and Entertainment Counsel, a co-editor for UCLA Entertainment Symposium, and a planning committee member for USC/BHBA Institute on Entertainment Law and Business.
 She is a frequent speaker on industry panels and universities.
 Vranca received the Association of Media and Entertainment Counsel “Rising Star” award in 2008, as well as a “Rising Star” distinction in 2012 from Super Lawyers Magazine.

 Vranca earned her BA in Economics/Business from University of California, Santa Barbara and received her JD from New York Law School.